Jimmie Johnson: 2015

 Johnson began his season with a win in the Budweiser Duel.
 He started the season by finishing fifth in the Daytona 500 for the second year in a row.
 The following week, he won the Folds of Honor QuikTrip 500 at Atlanta.

 At Las Vegas, Johnson crashed twice into the outside wall, leaving him with a 41st-place finish.
-He rebounded with an 11th-place finish in Phoenix and a ninth-place finish at California, his first Top 10 there in two years.
+He rebounded with an eleventh-place finish in Phoenix and a ninth-place finish at California, his first top-ten there in two years.
 At Martinsville, he struggled to a 35th-place finish.
 However, his momentum returned at Texas when he held off Kevin Harvick and Dale Earnhardt Jr. to win.
 At Bristol, he avoided tight trouble early in the race and came home second to polesitter Matt Kenseth.
 At Richmond, he finished third.
 These finishes moved him back up to fourth in the standings.
-At Talladega, Johnson started fifth and led 50 laps, only to finish second to Earnhardt Jr.
+At Talladega, Johnson started fifth and led fifty laps, only to finish second to Earnhardt Jr.

 At Kansas, Johnson gambled by staying out on the last round of pit stops and held off Harvick and Earnhardt again to win his third race at Kansas and of the season.
-In winning, he established a Cup record of 23 wins on 1.5-mile tracks, taking what was both his 200th Top 5 and his 300th Top 10 finish.
+In winning, he established a Cup record of 23 wins on 1.5-mile tracks, taking what was both his 200th top-five and his 300th top-ten finish.
 At Charlotte, he spun out on two occasions.
-The first time was early in the race while running 16th coming out of turn 4 but he was lucky to avoid hitting anything.
+The first time was early in the race while running 16th coming out of turn 4, but he was lucky to avoid hitting anything.
 He wasn't so lucky on the second spin late in the race; while running fifth, he spun out again at the same place, and hit the wall in pit road, causing some nose damage.
 Those spin-outs left him with a 40th-place finish.
-He rebounded the following week with a win at Dover, and also became one of four drivers to have won 10 or more races at one track.
+He rebounded the following week with a win at Dover, and also became one of four drivers to have won ten or more races at one track.
 This gave him a total of 74 career wins, two fewer than Dale Earnhardt's 76.

 At Pocono, Johnson cut a tire on lap 88 but did not take major damage.
 He was able to work his way through the field to finish in third place.
-He finished 19th at Michigan after the race was called for rain on lap 138.
+He finished nineteenth at Michigan after the race was called for rain on lap 138.
 At Sonoma, Johnson led the most laps at 45 laps, but a late-race caution caused by Casey Mears' broken wheel axle cost him, and he was passed by Kyle Busch with five laps to go and slipped back to sixth place.